What is

 Below, you’ll find data based on the same atomic data set as the table above.
 This time it’s aggregated by ‘page title’ rather than ‘pageview’.
 Viewing the data by page title (blog post) allows us to see the average pageview score for each post and decide which content is performing best.

 You can use these data sets for advanced analytics – or BI – where a human analyst sets the scoring and uses SQL to find patterns.
 Or you could use them for AI and ML, whereby the data is used to train an algorithm to allocate the optimal scores in each category and even make decisions based on these scores, such as featuring different content on your homepage in real time based on a user profile.
+Or you can use them to understand how AI agents are navigating your content in terms of which pages they index most frequently, which they ignore, and how that maps to AI-generated referral traffic.

 The scores a, b…f can be derived from different combinations and weightings of the first three metrics, depending on the context, which helps analysts understand the data through different lenses.